x Cruciate Ligament Disorders JB (3).docx

 Figure 3: An MRI sagittal slice within the notch showing the

-Anterior cruciate (green) and a small piece of the posterior cruciate (faint red line).
-[MF1] Because the ACL courses lateral (femur)
+Anterior cruciate (green) and a small piece of the posterior cruciate (red).
+Because the ACL courses lateral (femur) to medial (tibia) and the PCL vice versa, it is rare to see both ligaments simultaneously on one single MRI image (from https://radiopaedia.org/images/20228493)

 The ACL has been described having two bundles: the anteromedial bundle and the posterolateral bundle.
 This distinction is somewhat arbitrary as the boundary between bundles is not stark.
 A better way to think about it, perhaps, is that there are different regions of the ligament, with the anteromedial aspect more taut in flexion and the posterolateral aspect more taut during extension.